theYeeti/pact-lang.org/docs/beginner/project-loans.md

 The functions you’ll create in the loans smart contract will use combinations of these built in functions to insert, update, and read data from the tables in your smart contract.

 !!!
 Note
-    You can review each of these function types in the <a href=“https://pactlang.org/beginner/pact-schemas-and-tables/#table-built-in-functions” target="_blank">Schemas and Tables tutorial</a>.
+    You can review each of these function types in the <a href="https://pactlang.org/beginner/pact-schemas-and-tables/#table-built-in-functions" target="_blank">Pact Schemas and Tables Tutorial</a>.

 ### **Utility Functions**